atan009/vimrc/README.md

 ![Pathogen](http://i.imgur.com/fUVGsRy.gif)

 If it was done properly, there should be a new directory inside the autoload directory.
-For the final steps, edit your .vimrc file, which should be in the `$HOME` directory.
-If one does not exist, create a filed named ".vimrc" in your `$HOME` directory.
+For the final steps, edit your `.vimrc` file.

-	cd
-	touch .vimrc

-On a new line in your .vimrc, add
+On a new line in your `.vimrc`, add
 "execute pathogen#infect()".

 ![Pathogen2](http://i.imgur.com/iar6r0W.gif)